vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 ### I'm running a virtual machine, but I cannot launch Sober!
-Virtual machines are not generally supported.
-Unless you can passthrough the GPU, it's advised against so to try and run Sober on a virtual machine.
+Virtual machines are not supported, unless you can passthrough the GPU.
+We advise against trying to run Sober in a virtual machine.

-> It kinda does have support, depending if the VM host you're running has OpenGL support, but you're going to get terrible performance out of it.
+> It does have some degree of support, depending on if the VM host you're running has OpenGL support, but you're going to get terrible performance out of it.